 Extension reforms brought a transformation in fishery extension system through introduction of Information and Communication Technologies (ICTs).
-The ICT-enabled extension systemreferred to as Digital Extension has the potential for enabling the empowerment of fishing communities by improving their access to information and sharing knowledgewith innovative e-agriculture initiatives (Saravanan, 2010a).
-With the phenomenal growth in information and communication technology, use of IT application in agriculture will bring remarkable change in the attitude and knowledge level of user.
+The ICT-enabled extension system referred to as Digital Extension has the potential for enabling the empowerment of fishing communities by improving their access to information and sharing knowledge with innovative e-agriculture initiatives (Saravanan, 2010a).

+With the phenomenal growth in information and communication technology, use of ICT application in agriculture and allied sectors will bring remarkable change in the attitude and knowledge level of user.
 Basic requirement is to provide most appropriate information in such a capsule that can be easily understood and used by them.
 This approach will strengthen the extension system for better dissemination of technology.
-As acase study the contribution of Digital Green, a NGO that uses an innovative digital platform for community engagement to improve lives of rural communities across South Asia and Sub-Saharan Africa is remarkable.
-Digital Green associate with local public, private and civil society organizations to share knowledge on improved farmers practices, livelihoods, health, and nutrition, using locally produced videos and human mediated dissemination.
-As per the study, the Digital Green project (participatory digital video for agricultural extension) increased the adoption of certain farm practices seven times higher compared to traditional extension services and the approach was found to be 10 times more costeffective per dollar spent.
 Hence, along with ICT-based advisory services, input supply and technology testing need to be integrated for greater impact and content aggregation from different sources require to be sorted in granular format and customized in local language for rapid adoption of technologies (Balaji et al., 2007&Glendenning and Ficarelli, 2011).

 The effectiveness of this innovative extension approach depends on capacity building, people's participation along with government initiative to provide strong infrastructure to be worked with the cutting edge technologies.
 The farmer friendly technology dissemination process needs to be handled with careful planning by the incorporation of information communication technology.
 The use of ICT application can enhance opportunities to touch the remote farmers to live in close proximity of the scientific input.
-The computer based web portals namelyaAQUA, KISSAN Kerala, TNAU AGRITECH Portal, AGRISNET, DACNET, e-Krishi, ASHA, India Development Gateway (InDG) portal, Rice Knowledge Management Portal (RKMP), Agropedia, KIRAN, g.
-Disruptive Extension approach:

-AGMARKNET, ITC-e-Choupal, Indiancommodities.com, Mahindra Kisan Mitra, IFFCO Agri-Portal, Agrowatch Portal, iKissan, etc.along with some mobile based Apps likemKRISHI® Fisheries, riceXpert, Pusa Krishi, Krishikosh, m4agriNEI CIFT Lab Test, CIFTrainingetc. launched in India are some of the successful digital intervention for technology dissemination.
+The computer based web portals namely aAQUA, KISSAN Kerala, TNAU AGRITECH Portal, AGRISNET, DACNET, e-Krishi, ASHA, India Development Gateway (InDG) portal, Rice Knowledge Management Portal (RKMP), Agropedia, KIRAN, AGMARKNET, ITC-e-Choupal, Indiancommodities.com, Mahindra Kisan Mitra, IFFCO Agri-Portal, Agrowatch Portal, iKissan, etc. along with some mobile based Apps like mKRISHI® Fisheries, riceXpert, Pusa Krishi, Krishikosh, m4agriNEI, CIFTFISHPRO, CIFT Lab Test, CIFTraining etc. launched in India are some of the successful digital intervention for technology dissemination.